google/WebFundamentals/src/content/en/updates/2015/03/push-notifications-on-the-open-web.md

 This example opens the browser to the root of the site's origin, by focusing an existing same-origin tab if one exists, and otherwise opening a new one.

-Theres a post dedicated to some of the things [you can do with the Notification API here](/web/updates/2015/05/notifying-you-of-changes-to-notifications).
+There's a post dedicated to some of the things [you can do with the Notification API here](/web/updates/2015/05/notifying-you-of-changes-to-notifications).

 ### Unsubscribe a User's Device